Ehud Adiv

-Ehud "Udi" Adiv (אהוד "אודי" אדיב; born June 21, 1946) is an Israeli political scientist.
+Ehud "Udi" Adiv (אהוד "אודי" אדיב; born June 21, 1946) is a Jewish political scientist.
 He was a lecturer at the Open University of Israel.
 In his youth, he was a left-wing anti-Zionist activist (a member of Ma'avak) who was eventually convicted of treason and membership in a hostile organization, serving over a decade in prison.

 Biography

-Ehud "Udi" Adiv was born and raised on Kibbutz Gan Shmuel, one of four children born to Uriel (Uri) and Tova Adiv.
-Both of his parents were sabras, or native-born Jews in what was then British Mandatory Palestine, and his father was likewise born on Gan Shmuel to one of the founders of the kibbutz.
+Ehud "Udi" Adiv was born and raised in Kibbutz Gan Shmuel, one of four children born to Uriel (Uri) and Tova Adiv.
+Both of his parents were sabras, or native-born Jews in what was then British Mandatory Palestine, and his father was likewise born in Gan Shmuel to one of the founders of the kibbutz.

 Adiv grew up in a left-wing political environment.
 He was conscripted into the Israel Defense Forces and served in the Paratroopers Brigade.
 He fought in the Six-Day War.
 He was among the soldiers who fought in the battle for Jerusalem.
 He became disillusioned and politically radicalized by his wartime experiences.

 Following his discharge from active service, Adiv enrolled at Tel Aviv University and pursued undergraduate studies in philosophy and Middle Eastern studies.
 In the early 1970s, he became involved in militant anti-Zionist activities at conferences of the Israeli socialist organization Matzpen.
 Adiv was a member of the Matzpen offshoot Ma'avak and the Revolutionary Communist Alliance - Red Front, itself an offshoot of Ma'avak.

 Adiv established contact with Syrian intelligence, and met Habib Kawahji, a former Israeli-Arab who had emigrated from Israel after serving prison time for anti-Israeli Arab nationalist activities, and who was believed to be working for Arab intelligence agencies, in Athens.
 Through him, he established contact with Syrian intelligence and was sent to Damascus, having been given a Syrian passport in the name of George Khoury.
 He was accused of having met with Syrian intelligence agents, and allegedly giving them information about Israeli society, military bases, and recruitment codes among other things, as well as allegedly undergoing sabotage training before travelling back to Israel.
 Other members of the Red Front, some recruited by Adiv himself, were also involved in the plot.
 The Israeli internal security service, Shin Bet, discovered this, and the cell's members, including Adiv, were arrested in December 1972.

 In 1973, the members of the cell were tried, convicted, and given varying prison sentences.
 Adiv, who had refused to express remorse for his actions, was sentenced to 17 years in prison.
 At his request, he was placed in the same wing of his prison that Palestinian security prisoners were held in.